MehmetMHY/review-bot/README.md

 ## About:
 - A simple discord bot.
 A MEME REVIEWER bot.

+## Bot's Commands:
+- cleanlist : print list of who is cleaning

 ## Useful:
 - For javascript version, run ./javascript/index.js/
 - For python version, run ./python/main.py/